dharmateja2019/mobilenetv3-vehicle-classification-openvino/README.md

 Streamlit

+Qwen2.5-0.5B-Instruct (VLM)

 🎯 Key Engineering Decisions

-Classifiers accept NumPy arrays or file paths

-No runtime dependency on test modules
+CV and language reasoning are decoupled

+OpenVINO used only where it provides real CPU benefit

+VLM operates on structured CV output, not raw images

 Single pipeline shared by CLI & GUI

-Clean separation of logic and presentation

-Optimized inference without accuracy loss
+VLM excluded from latency/FPS metrics

+Lazy-loading to protect low-RAM systems

 ⚠️ Memory & Performance Notes (Important)

-This project combines real-time computer vision models with an optional Vision-Language Model (VLM).
+This project combines:

+Real-time CV models

+An optional language model

-These components have very different resource requirements.
+These have very different resource requirements.

-Please read this section carefully before running the application.

 🧠 Model Categories Used
 1️⃣ Real-time Inference Models (Lightweight)